DevManSam777/devleads/docs/SETUP-GUIDE.md

 - The current styles have been tested and are optimized for responsiveness
 - Email clients have limited CSS support
-- Inline styles are more reliable than external stylesheets
 - Test thoroughly across different email clients if you make style changes
 - Consider using email testing tools before deploying style modifications